local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-dcjam-updated.md

 - The game must have at least one way to affect character stat(s).
 Examples are resting, potions, items with bonuses, food, water, powerups etc.
 - The game must have combat or a similar mechanic for determining outcome of certain situations, enemy encounters and events.

-- **(DRAFT) The game must include a clearly visible interpretation of the theme.
-Entries without a clear and visible interpretation of the theme will be disqualified.**
-    - **Will we have a theme?
-If so, 1 or multiple to choose from?**
+- There will be a theme and it must be included in the game.
+You will be asked to clarify how the theme is incorporated when you submit.

 - Your game must not contain nudity, hateful language or visuals.
 Please consider avoiding extremely strong language and excessive gore, as the games in this jam should be suitable for a general audience.
 Failure to do so may result in disqualification.

 ## FAQ

-- **(DRAFT) Will there be a theme?
-Yes, there will be X themes.
+- **Will there be a theme?
+Yes, there will be a theme, or maybe even themes.
 They will be announced right before the jam starts.**
-    - **TBD**

 - What game engine can I use?
 You may use any game engine like Unity, Unreal Engine, Godot, Love2D etc.
 - Can I use my own game engine?
 Yes, you may use your own home-brew game engine.
 - Can I re-use any old source code?
 You may re-use helper libraries and classes that makes little sense to write again from scratch.